axonivy-market/portal/Documentation/PortalDeveloperGuide/source/components/error-handling.rst

 By default, Portal handles all exceptions from ajax requests.

 When an exception occurs, Portal will show an error notification with the exception type and message to end user.
-The exception details is available when user click on show details button.
+The exception details are available when user clicks on show details button.

 Stacktrace on error messages can be showed/hid depend on ivy system property ``Errors.ShowDetailsToEndUser``.